See where to stay in Chianti — from vineyard farmhouses to charming villas

-Entrance into Chianti with a stop Greve in Chianti
+Start your visit in wine country with a stop in Greve in Chianti

 Piazza in Greve in Chianti